Delta Sigma Phi: 1899–1919: Formation of National Fraternity

-Growth and World War I

-In the two years after the 1914 Convention, Delta Sigma Phi almost doubled in size with the addition of 10 chapters.
-In 1915, the first West Coast chapter, Hilgard Chapter at UC Berkeley was installed.
-Hilgard Chapter was named after a dean at the university and is the fraternity's only chapter without a Greek letter designation, taking the place of Xi Chapter.
+In the two years after the 1914 Convention, Delta Sigma Phi almost doubled in size with the addition of ten chapters.
+In 1915, the first West Coast chapter, Hilgard chapter at UC Berkeley was installed.
+Hilgard Chapter was named after a dean at the university and is the fraternity's only chapter without a Greek letter designation, taking the place of the Xi chapter.

 Also in 1914, the fraternity decided to admit only white men of the Christian faith, thus rejecting the founders' vision.
-Many Jewish members and other minorities left Delta Sigma Phi or joined others, including Meyer Boskey, who withdrew active participation in the fraternity for an extended period of time.
+Many Jewish members and other minorities left Delta Sigma Phi or joined others, including Meyer Boskey, who withdrew active participation in the fraternity for an extended period.

 As a testament to the geographic shift of the fraternity, the 1916 convention was held in Chicago, Illinois.
-By this time, Delta Sigma Phi had expanded the number of staff and a national headquarters was created at the Riebold Building at Dayton, Ohio.
+By this time, Delta Sigma Phi had expanded the number of staff, and a national headquarters was created at the Riebold Building at Dayton, Ohio.

-When the United States entered World War I in 1917 Delta Sigma Phi had more than 1,000 initiates and 19 active chapters.
-During the course of the war better than three-quarters of the fraternity's membership served the government in some capacity with half of that number in combat duty overseas.
-Publication of The Carnation, the fraternity's magazine, and the 1917 and 1918 conventions were suspended for the duration of the war.

-Even though the colleges and universities remained open during the war many chapters suspended their operations when most of their members were called to service.
+When the United States entered World War I in 1917, Delta Sigma Phi had more than 1,000 initiates and nineteen active chapters.
+During the war, more than three-quarters of the fraternity's membership served the government in some capacity with half of that number in combat duty overseas.
+Although colleges and universities remained open during the war, many chapters suspended their operations when most of their members were called to service.
 Some chapters never recovered from the disruptions of World War I.

-The Roaring Twenties

-Delta Sigma Phi went through continued expansion during the 1920s, at which time many local fraternities and other social clubs petitioned for fraternity membership.
-Among these was Phi Nu fraternity at McGill University in Montreal, Quebec, Canada.
-When Phi Nu was chartered as the Alpha Omicron Chapter, Delta Sigma Phi became an international fraternity.
-Two of these chapters, the Alpha Theta Chapter at The University of Michigan and the Alpha Chi Chapter at Stetson University, were local organizations older than Delta Sigma Phi itself.
+Delta Sigma Phi continued to expand during the 1920s, with many local fraternities and other social clubs petitioning for membership.
+Among these was Phi Nu fraternity at McGill University in Montreal, Canada.
+When Phi Nu was chartered as the Alpha Omicron chapter, Delta Sigma Phi became an international fraternity.

-It was also during this time Delta Sigma Phi published its first pledge manual, the Gordian Knot.
-It was based upon a manual previously published by the Epsilon Chapter at Penn State.
+During this time, Delta Sigma Phi published its first pledge manual, the Gordian Knot.
+It was based upon a manual previously published by the Epsilon chapter at Penn State.
 The Gordian Knot is considered to be one of the first pledge manuals to be published on a fraternity-wide basis.
-Another tradition started at this time was the Sailors' Ball, first held at the Alpha Chi Chapter at Stetson University.
+Another tradition started at this time was the Sailors' Ball, first held at the Alpha Chi chapter at Stetson University.
 Today, the Sailors' Ball is an annual event that is a semi-formal counterpart to the Carnation Ball, the fraternity's formal banquet.

-The Alpha Eta Chapter at Ohio Northern University in Ada, Ohio was founded in 1920.